 Fresh, raw White Onions are crisp and have a little bite.
 This makes them a perfect balance to the cool mild flavor of the cabbage and counters the sweet, creamy dressing.
 You could also substitute purple onions or any of the sweet onion variety.

 If you want something spicy for your tongue, thinly slice a jalapeno pepper and add that with the veggies.
-A touch of cayenne pepper or Creole seasonings are also a great way to add a little kick.
+A touch of cayenne pepper or Creole seasoning is also a great way to add a little kick.

 Got a cook-out going?
 Don't forget these other great sides from Sweet Daddy D: